kokkos/kokkos-core-wiki/Subviews.md

     View<double**,LayoutStride> A_sub(A,make_pair(2,4),make_pair(3,7));

-For this usage you must know the layouttype of the subview.
+For this usage you must know the layout type of the subview.
 On the positive side, such a direct construction is generally a bit cheaper than through the `Kokkos::subview` function.

 ### 11.2.1 C++11 type deduction